 Learn About Pet Food

 Canadians love their pets.
 In 2020, 63% of households had a dog or cat, with a pet population of over 7.7 million dogs and 8.1 million cats.
+They understand the important benefits that pets can provide.

 The Canadian pet food supply chain directly and indirectly contributes more than $5.2 billion to the GDP, while also providing more than $742 million in taxes.
 The pet food sector is responsible for over 45000 FTE jobs that power the over $1 billion in exports to almost 90 countries, while responsible for $4 billion in domestic sales.